Native Resource Center

 The Native Resource Center at SDSU:

-- Creates, sustains, and strengthens an open, inclusive gathering space and an environment for all persons, specifically those who identify as American Indian, Native American/Hawaiian, Alaska Native, First Nations, or Indigenous.
+- Creates, sustains, and strengthens an open, inclusive gathering space and an environment for all persons, specifically those who identify as American Indian, Native American, Native Hawaiian/Pacific Islander, Alaska Native, First Nations, or Indigenous.

 - Uses culturally relevant methods to promote scholarship, to foster leadership, personal and professional growth, and to cultivate community for students through the committed, collaborative effort and support of faculty, staff, and the greater SDSU community.